jscheiny/safe-units/docs/measures.md

 # Measures

-The `Measure` class provides the core of the functionality of Safe Units.
+The `Measure` class provides the core of the functionality for Safe Units.
 A `Measure` is a value associated with a unit (e.g. 5 meters, 10 seconds).
-A `Measure` may be given a symbol to indicate that it itself represent some unit (for example, 0.3048 meters might be given the symbol `ft`).
+A `Measure` may be given a symbol to indicate that it itself represent some unit.
+For example, 0.3048 meters is one foot and therefore might be given the symbol `ft`.
 Measures are immutable and any operation on a measure returns a new measure.

-**Note:** The `Measure` class provides functionality for manipulating units with values represented by the JavaScript `number` type.
+**Note:** The `Measure` class provides functionality for manipulating units with numeric values represented by the JavaScript `number` type.
 For different numeric types see [Generic Measures](generic-measures.html).

 ## Construction